Asabeneh/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 console.log(fin, swe, nor) // Finland, Sweden, Norway
 ```

 Most of the time the size of an array is big and we use a loop to iterate through each item of the arrays.
 Sometimes, we may have short arrays.
-If the array size is very short it is ok to access the items manually as shown above but today we will see a better way to access the array item which is destructuring.
+If the array size is very short it is ok to access the items manually as shown above but today we will see a better way to access the array items which is destructuring.

 Accessing array items using destructuring